Phytogenic Feed Additives

-Phytogenic feed additives, known as PFAs, are substances of plant origin added to animal diets known to have a range of bioactive properties1.
-Herbs, spices, essential oils, and plant extracts all serve as sources for bioactive compounds, e.g. phenols and flavonoids.
+Phytogenic feed additives, known as PFAs, are substances of plant origin added to pig diets known to have a range of bioactive properties1.
+Herbs, spices, plant extracts and essential oils for pigs all serve as sources for bioactive compounds, e.g. phenols and flavonoids.

 In modern animal production, PFAs are used for the purpose of antimicrobial effect, digestibility enhancement, performance improvement and others (Source: 2018 BIOMIN Phytogenic Feed Additives Survey).